This BLOG On Final Mortgage Underwriter Approval Prior To Clear To Close Was PUBLISHED On December 6th, 2019

 The Closing Disclosure has the final numbers stated on the form.
 Closing Disclosures are not issued unless the mortgage rate is locked.
 The cash-to-close on the final closing disclosure is the exact number borrowers need to bring to the closing table.

-What Happens After Final Mortgage Underwriter Approval
+When Does Is The Final Mortgage Underwriter Approval Issued

 The initial mortgage loan approval will be conditional approval by the underwriter.